USS Rodman: Invasion of France, Omaha Beach

 On 22 May Rodman arrived at Plymouth and on 23 May assumed duties as CTU 126.2.1 for Operation Neptune, the naval phase of Operation Overlord the invasion of France.
 On 24 May, she conducted shore bombardment exercises.
 Then she waited.
 On 4 June the convoy B-1, formed, headed out across the English Channel, but then turned back, as the invasion was postponed one day.
 On 5 June the convoy again formed and headed east, this time continuing on to France and landing reinforcements on Omaha Beach on the afternoon of 6 June.
 Rodman, detached on arrival in the assault area, joined TG 122.4 and through 16 June provided gunfire support and patrolled in the Baie de la Seine.
 Brief respite at Plymouth followed, but on 18 June she returned to the Normandy coast.
-Back in English waters from 21–24 June, she joined TF 129 on 25 June as that force joined the U.S. IX Army Air Force in supporting the U.S. VII Corps (the 9th, 79th, and 4th Divisions) closing on Cherbourg.
+Back in English waters from 21 to 24 June, she joined TF 129 on 25 June as that force joined the Ninth Air Force in supporting the U.S. VII Corps (the 9th, 79th, and 4th Divisions) closing on Cherbourg.

 Southern France

 Rodman returned to England the same day, proceeded to sea again on 30 June; and, after a 3-day stop at Belfast, got underway for the Mediterranean to participate in Operation Dragoon ("Anvil"), the invasion of southern France.
 Arriving at Mers-el-Kebir on 11 July, she was en route to Sicily on 16 July, and into August operated between that island, the coast of Italy, and Malta.

 On 11 August, assigned to TU 85.12.4, Rodman sailed from Taranto.
 Two days later French warships joined the formation; and on 15 August, the force arrived off the Delta assault area in the Baie de Bougnon.
 From 04:30 to 06:41, Rodman covered the minesweeping craft clearing the channels to the beaches.
 Two hours of shore bombardment followed.
 She then shifted to call fire support duties, which, with antiaircraft screening duties, she continued until retiring to Palermo on 17 August.
-Back off southern France on 22 August, she fired on shore batteries at Toulon on 23 August, covered minesweepers in the Golfe de Fos on 25 August, and in the Baie de Marseilles on 26 August.
+Back off southern France on 22 August, she fired on shore batteries at Toulon on 23 August, covered minesweepers in the Golfe de Fos on 25 August, and in the Baie de Marseille on 26 August.
 Engaged in screening and patrol duties through the end of the month, she sailed for Oran on 2 September and for the next month and a half escorted men and supplies into the assault area.